svhawkins/B-Minor-Compiler/README.txt

 4. Misc:
    - Various code cleanups for better readability, code-style consistency, and better cohesion.
    - executables now have help command line options (-h, --help)
+   - Fixed various memory errors + bugs (most of them)
+   - all dynamic allocation of member values in structures are now done in the <struct>_create() function

 ****************************
 FILES:
 Other than the addition of the code generation functions for the structures, new files have been added for register
 handling: register.h and register.c.
 They handle register and label allocation.
 Also contains helper functions for initialization and clearing for easier setup/cleanup.
-Also has its own set of error messages with its own handler (which in occurence of an error simply exits if not explicitly stated for a test).
+Has its own set of error messages with its own handler (which in occurence of an error simply exits if not explicitly stated for a test).

 Tree: